Quasi-Bayes properties of a recursive procedure for mixtures: Asymptotic posterior laws

 \section{Asymptotic posterior laws}

-By part (ii) of Theorem \ref{th:urnmart}, Newton's rule $G_n$ can be regarded as a point estimate, with respect to quadratic loss, of the limit mixing distribution $G$, in a quasi-Bayes mixture model.
-Yet, a Bayesian mixture model would offer more than a point estimate; it would give a description of the uncertainty through the posterior distribution of $G \mid x_{1:n}$.
-The probabilistic framework we have provided for Newton's learning rule allows to go beyond point estimation, studying the conditional distribution of $G$, given $x_{1:n}$.
-We first obtain an asymptotic Gaussian approximation of the conditional distribution of $G(A)$, given $x_{1:n}$, for any measurable set $A$.
-We then extend the results to the joint conditional distribution of a random vector $[G(A_1), \ldots, G(A_k)]'$, for any measurable $A_1, \ldots A_k$.
+By part (ii) of Theorem \ref{th:urnmart}, Newton's rule $G_n$ can be properly regarded as the point estimate, with respect to quadratic loss, of the limit mixing distribution $G$ in a quasi-Bayes mixture model.
+Yet, it is desirable to go beyond point estimation, providing a full description of the uncertainty through the posterior distribution.
+We first obtain an asymptotic Gaussian approximation of the posterior distribution of $G(A)$, for any measurable set $A$.
+We then extend the results to the joint posterior distribution of a random vector $[G(A_1), \ldots, G(A_k)]'$.